 At some point in your life, you might have had an electrocardiogram.
 When you have one, you can see a graphical representation of your heart’s electrical activity, and a specialist will evaluate the duration of your cardiac cycle and the overall function of your body’s electrical impulse system.

-Types of arrhythmia
+Types of heart arrhythmias

-Sinus bradycardia.
-When you have this condition, your heart rate tends to be a bit slower than normal and it’s usually not very serious.
+- Sinus bradycardia: When you have this condition, your heart rate tends to be a bit slower than normal and it’s usually not very serious.
 Sometimes it can result from certain medications.

-- Ventricular fibrillation.
-With this type of arrhythmia, the heart has inadequate electrical activity, which is highly dangerous.
+- Ventricular fibrillation: With this type of arrhythmia, the heart has inadequate electrical activity.
 It requires immediate medical intervention.
-These events often occur in younger people who are engaged in a demanding exercise or sport, and frequently cause death.
+It can manifest in younger people who are engaged in a demanding exercise or sport and frequently cause death.
 It’s a very serious, condition.

-- Congenital Long QT Syndrome.
-This is another inherited disease, in which you’ll suffer short and sudden tachycardia and occasionally lose consciousness.
+- Congenital Long QT syndrome: This is another inherited disease, in which you’ll suffer short and sudden tachycardia and occasionally lose consciousness.

-Symptoms of cardiac arrhythmia
+Symptoms of heart arrhythmias